-Driving is not a right, but a privilege.
-Therefore, if a driver does not obey the state and federal laws regarding road safety, the driver can lose his driver’s license.
-In addition to the legal consequences, there are additional consequences that a driver may meet if they are charged with a crime, especially if the driver is charged with a DUI or DWI.
-This article breaks down the definitions and consequences surrounding a DUI and DWI charge.
+Driving is not a right but a privilege.
+Therefore, if a driver does not obey state and federal laws regarding road safety, they can lose their driver’s license.
+In addition to the legal consequences, there are additional challenges a driver may face if they are charged with a crime, especially if that charge involves impaired driving.

 What is the technical difference between a DUI and a DWI?